 Despite the prominent importance of the Lyapunov exponents for characterizing chaos, it still remains a challenge to measure them for large experimental systems, mainly because of the lack of recurrences in time series analysis.
-Here we develop a method to overcome this difficulty, valid for highly symmetric systems such as systems with global coupling, for which the dimensionality of recurrence analysis can be reduced drastically.
+Here, we develop a method to overcome this difficulty, valid for highly symmetric systems such as systems with global coupling, for which the dimensionality of recurrence analysis can be reduced drastically.
 We test our method numerically with two globally coupled systems, namely, logistic maps and limit-cycle oscillators with global coupling.
 The evaluated exponent values are successfully compared with the true ones obtained by the standard numerical method.
 We also describe a few techniques to improve the accuracy of the proposed method.
+Published by AIP Publishing. https://doi.org/10.1063/1.5066087

-Although chaos with many degrees of freedom abounds in a wide variety of natural systems, such as turbulence in geophysical flows and laboratory experiments, cardiac arrhythmia, and chemical reactions, it still remains challenging to characterize their instability in a quantitative manner.
-A practical method for measuring Lyapunov exponents is particularly called for, because the Lyapunov exponents and related concepts are useful to characterize various aspects of chaos, as well as for application purposes such as chaos control.
-In this work, we propose a method to evaluate the Lyapunov exponents of large chaotic systems from time series, which is valid for systems with a high degree of symmetry.
+Although chaos with many degrees of freedom abounds in a wide variety of natural systems, such as turbulence in geophysical flows and laboratory experiments,1 chemical reactions,2 and possibly cardiac arrhythmia,3 it still remains challenging to characterize their instability in a quantitative manner.
+A practical method for measuring Lyapunov exponents is particularly called for, because the Lyapunov exponents and related concepts are useful to characterize various aspects of chaos, as well as for application purposes such as chaos control.4 In this work, we propose a method to evaluate the Lyapunov exponents of large chaotic systems from time series, which is valid for systems with a high degree of symmetry.
 Focusing on globally coupled systems, and using a time series of a single local variable and the mean field, we demonstrate that our method can indeed estimate the full spectrum of the Lyapunov exponents correctly.
 We expect that the presented idea can also be extended to other types of symmetric systems, paving the way toward experimental investigations of instability of large chaotic systems in the future.